 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-I have time to do, projects, J-87 ...
-It will be especially a trip "diving and idleness".
-Hence my choice of stages: islands and beaches.
+I've got plenty of time to make plans at D-87...
+This will be a "diving and lounging" trip.
+Hence my choice of stops: islands and beaches.

-But it would be a shame not to go inside to see the jungle, one of the most famous and oldest on the planet.
+But it would be a shame not to go a little inside to see the jungle, one of the most famous and oldest on the planet.

-Then I'll tell you: maybe I'll make a hook on the way.
-Below, a map presenting the different places where I intend to stop.
+Then I'll decide: maybe I'll make a detour on the way.
+Below, a map showing the various places where I plan to stop.

 To begin, the islands Perhentian (Kecil the small and Besar la grande) and, in the same sector, that of Redang.
 To dive and bubble.

 Then maybe a stop on the beach of Cherating.